Pato no Tucupi (Duck)2018-08-07

 Pato no Tucupi (Duck)

-Pato no tucupi is a typical dish of Para cuisine and consists of a roasted duck, with sauce made with Tucupi, which is a yellow liquid extracted from the root of the cassava.
+Pato no tucupi is a typical dish of Para cuisine and consists of a roasted duck, with a sauce made with Tucupi, which is a yellow liquid extracted from the cassava root.
 It is an originally indigenous recipe, which used tucupi to prepare wild ducks, roasting on stone stoves.

 - 1 3kg duck